nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

     }

 }
 ```

-You may also want your request being enrolled in transaction.
-Then you should use the Jetty Transactional Feature instead.
-You should in that case instruct the JVM to use Nuxeo's naming factory by adding the following `src/test/resources/jndi.properties` file in your project.
+If you want your tests to be run in a transaction context, you should use the Jetty Transactional Feature and instruct the JVM to use Nuxeo's naming factory by adding the following `src/test/resources/jndi.properties` file in your project.

 ```
 java.naming.factory.initial=org.nuxeo.runtime.jtajca.NamingContextFactory